retaildevcrews/helium-typescript/README.md

 webv -s localhost:4120 -f baseline.json

+# there may be a validation error on the /healthz/ietf endpoint test
+#   json: status: warn : Expected: pass
+# the "warn" status indicates a slower than normal response time
+# this is OK and will occasionally occur

 # bad.json tests error conditions that return 4xx codes

 # benchmark.json is a 300 request test that covers the entire API